 As you venture out and try new things in sobriety, it can be useful to know that some situations, especially ones that remind you of things you did while drinking or using, can be triggers.
 Events like sports games or live concerts might be the type of places you regularly drank, and if so, it may be best to give yourself some time to build up your recovery before returning to activities like this.
 Working closely with your sponsor and surrounding yourself with recovery friends as you venture out can help you enjoy yourself while having a safety net for handling triggers if they arise.

-Nashville Film Festival – Every spring, Music City hosts the acclaimed Nashville Film Festival, which celebrates the talent of filmmakers in all genres of the industry and draws in over 23,000 guests annually.
-Many notable actors, directors, and producers travel to the festival to meet fans and host question-and-answer sessions about their latests projects.
+Every spring, Music City hosts the acclaimed Nashville Film Festival, which celebrates the talent of filmmakers in all genres of the industry and draws in over 23,000 guests annually.
+Many notable actors, directors, and producers travel to the festival to meet fans and host question-and-answer sessions about their latest projects.
 Guests can also attend workshops and discussions with industry professionals to learn more about the art of filmmaking.
-The Nashville Film Festival is an Academy Awards qualifying festival that receives film entries from all across the globe, so you might just be among the first people in the area to see an Oscar winning film.
+The Nashville Film Festival is an Academy Awards qualifying festival that receives film entries from all across the globe, so you might just be among the first people in the area to see an Oscar-winning film.

 Stay tuned for future posts in this series that will highlight other ways to have sober fun in Nashville including upcoming festivals and fun summer events.